Why I Chose Purpose Over Pitches

 Relationships are everything.

 It is one of the first lessons I learned as a journalist and public relations professional.
-Relationships can open doors or quietly close them.
-Long before I officially started my business, I understood success would not come from equipment or pitch decks alone.
-It would come from people.
+Long before I officially started Lighthouse 828 Media, a drone storytelling business based in Celina, Texas, I understood success would not come from equipment or pitch decks alone.

-Starting a business is a gamble.
+Starting a business is always a gamble.
 Before taking that leap, I chose to invest in relationships.
-I reconnected with my community by listening, learning and paying attention to growing needs.
+I reconnected with my community by listening, learning and paying attention to growing needs across Celina and North Texas.
 Along the way, I rekindled conversations with friends I had not seen in years.
-Those moments of curiosity and reconnection set meaningful things in motion.

 I believe one of the best ways to build a business is to do something while expecting nothing in return.

-Because I love drones and believe in their potential, I reached out to a local school and offered to speak about drones and the growing opportunities in the field.
+Because I love drones and believe in their potential, I reached out to a local school and offered to speak about drone technology and the growing opportunities in the field.
 There was no sales pitch, just a desire to share.
-The response was overwhelming and led to supporting two summer drone camps.

 Soon, students recognized me around town as “that guy with the drone.”
 What started as a nickname became something deeper.
-Trust, connection and opportunity followed.

 Purpose opened doors that pitchbooks never could.